Is your business ready to go global?

 Our collective was born, and our mission to create market access for indigenous farming communities in Sabah and Sarawak began.
 Our goal was simple: to link quality excess produce from rural farmers to urban markets.
 This would provide rural communities with a new income opportunity above and beyond their subsistence agriculture.

-Q: As an enterprise working with suppliers in remote or cut-off areas, what challenges have you faced so far?
+As a social enterprise working with suppliers in remote rural areas in Borneo, what challenges have you faced so far?

 The first one is logistics.
 The physical remoteness of the villages is a major challenge.
-There is no infrastructure in this part of Borneo, meaning logistic solutions are hard to come by and extremely costly.
+There is no infrastructure in this part of Borneo.
+Logistic solutions are hard to come by and extremely costly.

-Incredibly, it can take two months or more to move rice from the villages to our warehouse in West Malaysia.
-We had to spend a huge amount of time testing and route-mapping exactly how to do this, and put an entire transportation system in place where none existed before.
+Incredibly, it can take over two months to move rice from villages to our warehouse in West Malaysia.
+After extensive testing and route-mapping exactly how to do this, we put an entire transportation system in place where none existed before.

 The second is cash flow.
 As our farmers get paid in cash at the farm gates, our capital is mostly tied up in stock that spends a lot of time in transit.
-This poses a major growth challenge to us.
+This poses a major growth challenge.
 We need regular access to funds to expand our business.

-Young Malaysian male in red t shirt picking crop from tree
+Young Malaysian male in red t-shirt picking crop from tree in Borneo, Malaysia

 And most consumers have no idea of the complex bureaucratic challenges that exist when it comes to selling rice!
 Conventional white rice is the standard measure used by the Malaysian government to gauge food security, which means the entire industry is heavily regulated.